My Logbook: Patmos

 Interactive map showing tender port in Skala, Cave of the Apocalypse, Monastery of St. John, Chora village, and nearby beaches.
 Click any marker for details and directions.

 - Dress modestly for religious sites — shoulders and knees covered, no shorts or tank tops.
 Bring a shawl or light pants.
 Dress codes strictly enforced at Cave and Monastery.
+Cost of a light cover-up if you forget: about €10 from Skala shops.

 - Cave of the Apocalypse closes during services (check hours).
 Monastery museum closed Sunday mornings and Orthodox holidays.
 Arrive early to avoid crowds and heat.

-- Tender waits can be long — factor in 30-60 min round-trip for ship transfers when planning your day.
+- Tender waits can be long — factor in 30-60 minutes round-trip for ship transfers when planning your day.
 Last tender time is non-negotiable.
+Price of missing the last tender: a hotel in Skala at about €80 per night plus rebooking fees.

 - Photography allowed in most areas but ask before photographing monks, worshippers, or inside chapels during services.